GoogleCloudPlatform/cloud-run-release-manager/README.md

 ## How does it work?

 Cloud Run Release Manager periodically checks for new revisions in the services that opted-in for gradual rollouts.

-If a new revision with no traffic is found, the Release Manager automatically assigns it some initial traffic.
-This new revision is labeled `candidate` while the previous revision serving traffic is labeled `stable`.
+To opt-in services for gradual rollouts, you should label your services with `rollout-strategy=gradual` (default value).
+If a service has a newly deployed revision with 0% traffic, the Release Manager automatically assigns some initial traffic to the new revision (5% by default).

-Depending on the candidate's health, traffic to the `candidate` is increased or traffic to the candidate is dropped and is redirected to the `stable` revision.
+The Release Manager manages 2 revisions at a time: the last revision that reached 100% of the traffic (tagged as `stable`) and the newest deployment (tagged as `candidate`).

+Depending on the candidate revision’s health and other configurable factors (such as served request count or time elapsed), this revision is either gradually rolled out to a higher percentage of traffic, or entirely rolled back.

 ### Examples